rds1983/SpriteFontPlus/README.md

 # Dealing with DynamicSpriteFont Atlas Overflow

 DynamicSpriteFont fires AtlasFull event when it has no more space to render character glyphs.

-A user can subscribe to it and either reset of expand the texture atlas.
+A user can subscribe to it and either reset or expand the texture atlas.

 I.e. following code resets texture atlas when it is full:
 ```C#
 _font.AtlasFull += (s, a) =>